smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 -----------------------------------------------------------------------------------------

-If we change the INTERSECT with an EXCEPT we get the following.
+If we change the `INTERSECT` with an `EXCEPT` we get the following.

-This query will return all the rows of table A and B where the values of column "Fruit" are different in both tables, and the columns of both tables will be included in the result set.
-The query will exclude rows from TableA where the Fruit value exists in TableB.
+This query will return all the rows of `TableA` and `TableB` where the values of column `Fruit` are different in both tables, and the columns of both tables will be included in the result set.
+The query will exclude rows from `TableA` where the `Fruit` value exists in `TableB`.

 ```sql
 SELECT  a.*,